Cley Services and Facilities

-Or you can contact the Parish Clerk on 01263 713857 or simply use our contact page to get in touch.
+Or you can contact the Parish Clerk or simply use our contact page to get in touch.

 There is a free village car park adjacent to the Village Hall, which is on the Fairstead.
 You can use it as a visitor or if you are a resident.